AmitKumarSinghAI/Resume-Screening-AI/README.md

 # ⚙️ How It Works

 1. User uploads a resume
+2. User pastes the job description
-2. Resume text is extracted
+3. Resume text is extracted from PDF/DOCX
-3. Text is cleaned and preprocessed
+4. Resume and job description are cleaned and preprocessed
+5. Skills are extracted from both resume and job description
-4. TF-IDF converts text into vectors
+6. TF-IDF converts text into vectors
-5. ML model predicts the job category
+7. Machine Learning model predicts the job category
-6. Prediction is displayed on the screen
+8. Cosine similarity calculates resume-job match percentage
+9. ATS score is generated
+10. Matched and missing skills are identified
+11. Resume suggestions are provided to improve the resume

 ---

+# 📊 ATS Features

+The system analyzes:

+- Resume Match Percentage
+- ATS Resume Score
+- Matched Skills
+- Missing Skills
+- Resume Quality
+- Education Section
+- Experience Section
+- Projects Section
+- Resume Length
+- GitHub & LinkedIn Presence

+---

 # 🚀 Deployment

-## Backend
+## Backend API
 - Deployed on Render using Docker

 ## Frontend